Astral1119/sheets-wiki-data/blog/Traditional vs. Array-Based Approaches for Multi-Dimensional Data in Spreadsheets.md

 These methods apply to financial models such as revenue by region, product, quarter or logistics, for example, shipments by route, vehicle, date.

-By applying this type of mentallity we can enable robust multidimensional analysis without the burden of nested filters that are hard to read, maintain, or debug.
+By applying this type of mentality, we can enable robust multidimensional analysis without the burden of nested filters that are hard to read, maintain, or debug.